Caroline's Cooking

 Instructions

-• As the squash is cooking, cook the wild rice according to packet instructions but on the less-done side (I found covered with 1 ¼ cups water, brought to boil and simmered approx 40 mins).
-Drain any excess water and allow to cool.
-Both the squash and rice can be cooked ahead and allowed to cool and kept refrigerated for a day or two before making up salad.
+• As the squash is cooking, cook the wild rice according to packet instructions, typically with twice the volume of water as rice, brought to a boil and simmered approximately 40 minutes.
+Allow to cool.
+Both the squash and rice can be cooked ahead and allowed to cool and kept refrigerated for a day or two before making up the salad.

-• Finely dice the fennel and add to the rice along with the squash, cranberries and sunflower seeds.
+• Finely dice the fennel and add to the rice along with the squash, cranberries and pumpkin seeds/pepitas.

 Nutrition